rtis-docs/researchhub/docs/index.md

     ---

-    What compute resources are available to you to facilitate your research?
+    What compututational resources are available to facilitate your research?

 </div>